-- 1. Hook the safety belts into the retaining clips. - 2.
-Lift the seatback up and push it to its original position. - 3.
-Unhook the safety belts from the retaining clips.
+- Hook the safety belts into the safety belt guide. - 2.
+Lift the seatback up and push it to its original position.

 If the seatback is not locked, it could move forward in a sudden stop or crash.
 That could cause injury to the person sitting there.
 Always push and pull on the seatback to be sure it is locked.